ChaseMilligan/Wikiyickistan/content/House League/Free League of the Backlands.md

 > [!NOTE] DM’s Note
-> Other DMs are encouraged to run adventures under this League's banner!
-This setting is suitable for tier 1 gameplay in non-descript locations of the Forgotten Realms.
-Adventures that take place in locations marked on a map of Faerun should not be used in this setting.
-A random dungeon crawl you cook up is perfect to drop into the wilderness of the Backlands.
+> Other DMs are encouraged to run adventures in the Forgotten Realms!
+That way people can play their characters and progress in your game too.
+Planescape, and Spelljammer settings are compatible with Forgotten Realms.

 # Character Creation